besarthoxhaj/breakfast/README.md

 ## Debug

-If you want to debug of get a better grasp of what's happaning I suggest to run node in debug mode.
+If you want to debug or get a better grasp of what's happaning, I suggest to run node in debug mode.

-- go to `chrome://inspect`
+- visit `chrome://inspect`
-- click on `Open dedicated DevTools for Node`
+- click `Open dedicated DevTools for Node`
 - run your code with `node --inspect-brk [file]`

 ## Resources